 Diagnosis and Treatment

-Rheumatologists in the Penn Sjögren's Syndrome Center collaborate closely with specialists in ophthalmology and oral medicine to provide a complete diagnosis and treatment program for patients suffering from Sjögren's.
+Rheumatologists at the Penn Sjögren's Syndrome Center collaborate closely with specialists in ophthalmology and oral medicine to provide a complete diagnosis and treatment program for patients suffering from Sjögren's.

 If Sjögren's is suspected, a series of blood tests, ophthalmologic tests and dental tests are used to confirm the diagnosis.
-The course of treatment may include prescription products, over-the-counter medications and non-medications strategies.
-Treatment includes eye care at the Penn Dry Eye and Ocular Surface Center and mouth care from Penn Oral Medicine.
+The course of treatment may include prescription medications, over-the-counter products and non-medical therapy.
+Treatment includes eye care at the Penn Dry Eye and Ocular Surface Center of the Scheie Eye Institute of the University of Pennsylvania and mouth care from Penn Oral Medicine.

-Given the complexity of Sjögren's syndrome, Penn Medicine utilizes a multidisciplinary approach that combines the expertise of Penn specialists who collaborate and determine an individualized treatment plan designed expressly for each patient.
-Center Director, Frederick Vivino, MD, is also principal investigator for the Sjögren's Syndrome International Collaborative Clinical Alliance (SICCA) at Penn Presbyterian, a collaborative group of clinical and laboratory investigators from across the world working together to study Sjögren's syndrome.
+Given the complexity of Sjögren's syndrome, Penn Medicine utilizes a multidisciplinary approach that combines the expertise of Penn specialists who collaborate and determine an individualized treatment plan designed for each patient.